 This year, those leftovers helped feed the rescuers who poured into Bloomington after the train crash.
 The town's population nearly doubled with the addition of 250 rescuers who came from as far as Montgomery County for the 12-hour search for the teen-age boy buried under tons of coal.

-The derailment and crash of the 80-car train -- which was hauling coal from Grafton, W.Va., to Cumberland -- occurred early last Sunday morning, just as it was coming off the steep, downhill run known as the 17-Mile Grade.
+The derailment and crash of the 80-car train -- which was hauling coal from Grafton, W.Va., to Cumberland -- occurred early last Sunday morning, just as the train was coming off the steep, downhill run known as the 17-Mile Grade.

 The speed limit for trains is 25 mph -- a limit that most trains abide by, residents say.
 But National Transportation Safety Board investigators report that the train was traveling approximately 55 mph.

 The train's veteran engineers had been up and down Backbone Mountain thousands of times, so it's not clear why the train picked up such speed, or why the engineers apparently were unable to slow it down.